-Theatre props are anything movable or portable on a stage which is distinct from the actors, costumes and scenery.
+Theatre props are anything movable or portable on a stage that is distinct from the actors, costumes and scenery.
 The use of props in British theatre has come a long way since they were first introduced in the 13th century.

-In an age where everything is digital there is something special about humans using only themselves and props to tell a story.
+In an age where everything is digital, there is something special about humans using only themselves and props to tell a story.
 It is this element that has helped theatrical productions continue to play a significant role within British culture for thousands of years.

-Props help scenes become more realistic and assist in guiding the viewers’ imagination.
+Theatre props help scenes become more realistic and assist in guiding the viewers’ imagination.
 Some may argue that props and the design behind them are often underappreciated.

-They not only help the viewer identify the character that is being displayed but also help the actor get into character – much like how wearing a suit may help a professional get into a business mind set.
+They not only help the viewer identify the character that is being displayed but also help the actor get into character – much like how wearing a suit may help a professional get into a business mindset.

-Props have the power to take us back and become engrossed in stories that were centuries well before our time.
+Theatre props have the power to take us back and become engrossed in stories that were centuries well before our time.